Veraticus/huey/README.markdown

 - **transitiontime**: An integer.
 Tenths of a second, so `10` is 1 second, and `100` is 10 seconds.
 Use `0` for instantaneous transitions.

 I used [http://rsmck.co.uk/hue](http://rsmck.co.uk/hue) as the source for all this stuff.

+I've added in some convenience attributes as well:

+- **rgb**: An HTML hex value.
+Will automatically convert to hue/saturation.

 ## Quasi-Legal Mumbo-Jumbo